VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 `AR24` means `A8R8G8B8` pixel format (`DRM_FORMAT_ARGB8888`).

 For more information, please see `<drm/drm_fourcc.h>` header file.
-Note that only 8/16/24/32 bpp RGB formats are supported.
+Note that only 8/16/24/32 bits per pixel formats are supported.

 You can use the key `drm.exdriver` to specify the SO name of the shared library, which implements the DRM driver for your GPU and export an external symbol called `__drm_ex_driver_get` to initialize the DRM driver.

+For MiniGUI 5.0.0 or later, you can also use another runtime configuration option `drm.double_buffering`.
+This option specifies whether double buffering is enabled.
+Use `true` or `yes` for enabled, anything else for disabled.
+Note that under compositing schema, double buffering is always enabled.

 ## Implementing a DRM driver